fracht/react-suspended-query/docs/index.md

 ## What is it?

+TODO: refactor this page

 -   React fetching library
 -   Uses [Suspense API](https://beta.reactjs.org/reference/react/Suspense)
--   Has `cache groups` system to cache fetched values
+-   Has [Cache Groups](./cache-groups) system to cache fetched values
 -   Inspired by [swr](https://swr.vercel.app/)

 ## The classic way to fetch data